Fair Cake-Cutting among Families: Related Work

 \cite{Sagara2005Equity,DallAglio2009Disputed,Husseinov2013Existence} consider general non-additive value functions.
 They provide pure existence proofs and do not say much about the nature of the resulting divisions (e.g, the number of connectivity components), which we believe is important in practical division applications.

 \cite{Su1999Rental} presents a protocol for envy-free division with connected pieces which does not assume additivity of valuations.
 However, when the valuations are non-additive, there are no guarantees about the value per agent.
-In particular, with non-additive valuations, the resulting division is not necessarily proportional.
+In particular, with non-additive valuations, the resulting division is not necessarily \pr{}.

 \cite{Mirchandani2013Superadditivity} suggests a division protocol for non-additive valuations using non-linear programming.
-However, the protocol is practical only when the cake is a collection of a small number of \emph{homogeneous} components, where the only thing that matters is what fraction of each component is allocated to each agent.
-Our model is the standard, general model where the cake is a single \emph{heterogeneous} good.
+However, the protocol is practical only when the resource to divide is a collection of a small number of \emph{homogeneous} components, where the only thing that matters is what fraction of each component is allocated to each agent.
+In contrast, in our model the resource is a single \emph{heterogeneous} good.

 Finally, \cite{Berliant2004Foundation,Caragiannis2011Towards,SegalHalevi2015EnvyFree} study specific non-additive value functions which are motivated by geometric considerations (location, size and shape).
 The present paper contributes to this line of work by studying specific non-additive value functions which are motivated by a different consideration: handling the different preferences of family members.
 A possible future research topic is to find fair division rules that handle these considerations simultaneously, as both of them are important for fair division of land.